Why You Forget Spanish Words (and How to Remember Them)

 1. Use Spaced Repetition

 Instead of cramming, review words at increasing intervals — day 1, day 3, day 7, and so on.
-This method signals to your brain that the word matters.
+This method signals to your brain that the word matters enough to keep.
+Each review strengthens the memory a little more, until the word stops feeling like something you have to recall and starts feeling like something you just know.

 2. Keep a Centralized Word Bank